computational-expression/activity01/README.md

 ### Example Output
 ```
 Welcome to the Personal Calculator!
 What's your name?
-Alice
+Amir
-Hello Alice!
+Hello Amir!
 Let's do some math.

 Enter your first number: 10
 Enter your second number: 3